In a world where price is often “king”, it’s easy to understand why Whole Life Insurance is often viewed as a total “rip off” or even a “scam”.

 Which means that…

-While its pretty much next to impossible to get any kind of definitive estimates on what percentage of term life policies actually pay a death benefit, most “insurance experts” seem to agree that its somewhere between 1 to 3 percent of all term policy holders will ultimately die within the term period.
+While its pretty much next to impossible to get any kind of definitive estimates on what percentage of term life policies actually pay a death benefit, most “insurance experts” seem to agree that its somewhere between 1 to 3 percent of all term policies will actually pay out.

 We’re not suggesting that an insurance company doesn’t choose to pay out in the event of an insured’s death, were only suggesting or “pointing out” that life insurance companies are really good at what they do, which is probably why they are so profitable!